Mechatronics-SDSU/software-workflow-intro/README.md

 Please save them once you're done editing

 ## Code (time to run it)
-In a new terminal, type ```source /opt/ros/foxy/setup.bash``` to source the environment so you can use ros2 commands Then type ```colcon build --packages-select <package_name>``` (in root workspace you previously created) Open two new terminals, go into your works space through this command ```cd <your_workspace>``` then type this code in both terminals: ```install/setup.bash```
+In a new terminal, type ```source /opt/ros/foxy/setup.bash``` to source the environment so you can use ros2 commands.

+Then type ```colcon build --packages-select <package_name>``` (in root workspace you previously created)

+Open two new terminals, go into your works space through this command ```cd <your_workspace>``` then type this code in both terminals: ```install/setup.bash```

 When the colon building proccess is done, in one terminal, type
 ```ros2 run py_pubsub unix_epoch_time_publisher```

 In the other one, copy this line
 ```ros2 run py_pubsub unix_epoch_time_subscriber```